Fashion Photographer Theo Wenner’s First Book Is All About His Mother

-Welcome to Ways of Seeing, a series in which two creatives sit down to discuss the nuances of their work, trade industry secrets, and fill each other in on their latest projects.
-The only catch?
-One of them is on staff at W magazine.
+Welcome to Ways of Seeing, an interview series that highlights emerging talents in the field of photography and film, working behind the camera.
 In this week’s edition, visuals editor Michael Beckert chats with the photographer Theo Wenner, who just returned to home base in New York from Los Angeles, where he shot Moncler’s new campaign.
 But over the course of a year, he spent time outside of the city photographing a very different subject: his own mother.
 That series will appear in his upcoming book, Jane.

 If I’m correct, this new book is not only your first book, but it’s the first time you’re releasing a major personal project?